School of Social Work at University of Michigan - Ann Arbor

 - Complete information on Instructions for Online MSW application

-Upon acceptance into the U-M MSW Program, you will be notified whether you have been accepted into the CBI Program as a Coverdell Fellow.
+After acceptance into the U-M MSW Program, you will be notified whether you have been accepted as a Coverdell Fellow.

 The Tuesday after Labor Day